wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 # Bin 8 Subtomogram Averaging with STOPGAP

 In this part, we will first prepare the necessary files and folders for a STOPGAP subtomogram averaging job.
-Then we will perform "reference-free" subtomogram averaging on a single HIV particle; this will serve as a *de novo* reference for the whole dataset.
+Then, we will perform "reference-free" subtomogram averaging on a single HIV VLP.
+The product of this average will serve as a *de novo* reference for subtomogram averaging on the whole dataset.

-## Preparing a STOPGAP folder
+## Preparing a STOPGAP Folder

-Here we will initialize a subtomogram averaging folder with the necessary directory structure.
+Here we will initialize a subtomogram averaging folder with the necessary files and structure.

-1. In your HIV_practical directory, make `subtomo/init_ref/` subdirectory.
+1. In your HIV_tutorial directory, make a `subtomo/init_ref/` subdirectory.
 Change into the `init_ref/` directory.

-2. Load the STOPGAP module.
+2. Copy the initalization, parsing, and running scripts from the `$STOPGAPHOME` directory into `init_ref/`:

+        cp $STOPGAPHOME/bash/stopgap_initialize_folder.sh .
+        cp $STOPGAPHOME/bash/stopgap_extract_parser.sh .
+        cp $STOPGAPHOME/bash/stopgap_subtomo_parser.sh .
+        cp $STOPGAPHOME/bash/run_stopgap.sh .

 3. Run the initialize folder command with the subtomo task:

         stopgap_initialize_folder.sh subtomo

-4. The folder now has the required structure for subtomogram averaging jobs.
+    The folder now has the required structure for subtomogram averaging jobs.
     Re-running `stopgap_intialize_folder.sh` for other jobs will add the additional required folders without affecting old ones.

-5. From the `/scratch/subtomo_pratical/SLURM_scripts/` folder, copy `run_stopgap.sh`, `stopgap_extract_parser.sh`, and `stopgap_subtomo_parser.sh`.

-## Preparing Lists
+### Preparing Lists

 For subtomogram averaging with STOPGAP, several types of lists are required.

-The first is a motivelist; we will parse out a single HIV particle from the one we have already made.
+The first is a motivelist.
+We already have a motivelist but we will parse out the particles from a single VLP for generating our initial reference.

 The second is a wedgelist, which contains the necessary information for missing wedge compensation.

-The third is a STOPGAP tomolist, which links the paths and names of the tomograms to use with the tomo_num field in the tomolist and motivelist; this is used for subtomogram extraction.
+The third is a STOPGAP tomolist, which links the paths and names of the tomograms to use with the `tomo_num` field in the tomolist and motivelist; this is used for subtomogram extraction.

-1. In MATLAB, load the motivelist we have already generated:
+1. In MATLAB, load the motivelist from the `tomo/` directory we have already generated:

         motl = sg_motl_read2('allmotl_1.star');